Bernie Sanders Calls James Carville A ‘Political Hack’ After Attacks On His Campaign

 Carville supported former Democratic presidential candidate Michael Bennett, who dropped out of the race following the results of the New Hampshire primary.

 Sanders’ rise has caused opposition from the establishment wing of the Democratic Party.
-Despite this pushback, Kayla McGhee suggested that the 78-year-old politician owes his success to this portion of the party in an op-ed for The Washington Examiner,
+Despite this pushback, Kaylee McGhee suggested that the 78-year-old politician owes his success to this portion of the party, as she wrote in an op-ed for The Washington Examiner.

 “In the Trump era, establishment politicos pulling the Democratic Party’s strings have failed to pick presidential candidates who can win,” she wrote, pointing to Hillary Clinton’s loss in the 2016 election and the recent collapse of former Vice President Joe Biden’s campaign.